openblockchains/awesome-diem/README.md

 governance to a market-driven open and competitive network [managed by Facebook].

-d) building stronger protections into the design of the Libra Reserve to protect consumers, even in the most adverse [bank run getting-your-money-back] situations.",
+d) building stronger protections into the design of the Libra Reserve to protect consumers, even in the most adverse [bank run can-I-get-my-money-back] situations.",

 says [David Marcus (Head of Novi @ Facebook Financial)](https://twitter.com/davidmarcus/status/1250786163964559360)